 This one can be tricky, using the drug takes a heavy toll on the sinus cavities causing the nose to run and drip like if they had a cold.
 Look for signs similar to allergies.

-Buying the drug is always a cash transaction.
+Buying cocaine is cash transaction.
 It is a very expensive habit, costing hundreds of dollars per gram.
-If someone is always carrying and spending large amounts of cash, for no other apparent reason, it’s a good sign they might using this drug.
+If someone is always carrying and spending large amounts of cash, for no other apparent reason, it’s a good sign they are using cocaine or other drug.

 In order to use it, privacy is required.
 Pulling the old “disappearing act” gets a few minutes to do it.
-Bathrooms are the #1 locale.
-Obtaining more of the drug is a time-consuming and effort, including “secret” phone calls to the dealer.
+Bathrooms are the #1 location.
+Dashing off to the bathroom every 15 minutes is a sure sign of a cocaine addiction or serious bladder problem.
+Also, obtaining more of the drug is a time-consuming enterprise, including “secret” phone calls or texts messages to their dealer.